swiftlang/swift/docs/TypeChecker.md

   the overload picked in the other solution, then first solution earns +1.

-The solution with the greater relative score is considered to be better than the other solution.
+The highest-ranked solution is considered to be better than the other solution.

 ### Solution Application